 Situated in Casablanca’s old city, foodie traveler will be enthralled to know that Marché Central is set to be repaired and converted into a travel and gourmet dining destination.

 Just a short walk or tram ride coming to United Nations Place located in the center of Casablanca along the busy road of Muhammad V Boulevard is Marché Central, the city’s primary marketplace.
-The site is an exciting spot for travelers who wants to experience the country’s local culture by going on a food tour.
+The site is an exciting spot for travelers who want to experience the country’s local culture by going on a food tour.
 The local market has everything on sale, from basic food to flowers to traditional wear.

 Market stalls offer many of the Casablanca’s freshest produce of fruits and veggies, a variety of fish and seafood and baskets of spices that overwhelm your senses.

 To locals, Marché Central has been a go-to site to set off for lunch.
 Diners from various modest eateries come together over table indulging on big plates of grilled fish, veggies, salads, bread and seafood soup.
-The experience is fun community experience plus it’s so cheap.
+The experience is a fun community experience plus it’s so cheap.

 There is a15 million Moroccan dirham allotment coming from Directorate of Local Collectivities (DGCL) and the Casablanca – Settat region’s Regional Council, controlled by a local social development firm, Casablanca Patrimoine.